This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Nexxus is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.

-Because Nexxus is not certified cruelty-free by a third party, no one is looking into or substantiating Nexxus’ cruelty-free commitments and claims.
+Since Nexxus is not certified cruelty-free by a third party, no one is substantiating or auditing Nexxus’s cruelty-free commitments and claims.

 Is Nexxus Owned By A Non-Cruelty-Free Parent Company?